bergwerf/project.yaml/README.md

 One project.yaml to rule them all!
 ==================================
+**NOTE: this tool is used for the MolView project and is not stable.**

 This command-line tool provides the ability to define project information such as the project name, version, description and license only once in a project.yaml.
-Running the `projectyaml` command will sync these values with other configuration files such as `package.json`, `bower.json` and `pubspec.yaml`.
-This is a fail-silent tool.
+Running the `projectyaml` command will sync these values with other configuration files such as `package.json` and `bower.json`.
+It will also compare the global configuration values with those in other YAML configuration files like `pubspec.yaml`.
+The values are not directly copied to YAML files because YAML files are often manually formatted.

 Install
 -------